How to screen tenants

 If the applicant is self-employed, the process is different and requires more, not less, scrutiny.
 Self-employed income is the hardest to verify and the easiest to overstate.
 Do not accept payslips a self-employed person has generated for themselves.
 Instead, require all of the following: a current ABN (check it at abn.business.gov.au), two years of ATO Notice of Assessment documents, three to six months of business bank statements showing consistent income, and an accountant's letter confirming annual drawings or income.
 The letter alone is not enough.
 Call the accountant independently using a number from their own website, not the number on the application, and confirm the letter is genuine and the income is as stated.

 Check the ABN registration date at abn.business.gov.au and cross-reference it against how long they claim to have been trading.
 An ABN registered six months ago for someone who says they have been self-employed for five years is a flag worth following up.
-Also check whether the business name, ABN holder name and entity type are consistent with what they have told you.

 For employed applicants: find the employer's main phone number through Google or their website, not the number on the application.
 Call and ask reception to confirm the applicant works there, their role and whether their employment is stable and ongoing.
 Most employers will confirm this without hesitation.
 If they say they have no record of that person, you have your answer.